-Prefab shelters are modular building structures that have been prefabricated in whole or part in a factory prior to being transported to the site and assembled.
 Prefab shelters are among the most functional modular building systems as they offer extreme simplicity in design providing basic shelter at a very cost-effective rate.

 Most prefab shelters are composed of a frame made from steel or aluminum, and a roof.
 Some shelters have walls of polyvinyl or glass to guard against elements of weather.
 Able to be installed up to 80% faster than conventional construction thus saving the contractor both material and labor costs, prefab shelters offer durability and low maintenance while withstanding harsh conditions such as extreme temperatures and humidity.